-In a results list subsection, you can include the Title tag, the Description tag, and the IssueListing tag.
-In the IssueListing tag, you can define the default content for the limit and set listing to true.
-You can include the Refinement tag either with or without a default statement, although you can edit the content before you generate a report.
-To generate a results list, the Chart tag attribute chartType is set to list.
-You can also define the Axis tag.
-The following XML is the Vulnerabilities Examples by Category subsection in the Results Outline section:
+In a results list subsection, you can include the Title element, the Description element, and the IssueListing element.
+In the IssueListing element, you can define the default content for the limit and set listing to true.
+You can include the Refinement element either with or without a default statement, although you can edit the content before you generate a report.
+To generate a results list, the Chart element attribute chartType is set to list.
+You can also define the Axis element.
+The following XML is the Vulnerability Examples by Category subsection in the Results Outline section: